chem454/chem454.github.io/docs/lecture-materials/lecture-slides/lectures.md

 If there are slides available for a lecture they will be listed here.

-*This list may update throughout the semester.*
+*This list will update throughout the semester.*

 <div>
 <ul>